 Don’t forget your local council’s arts website to find out what’s going on near you for even cheaper shows you could try.

 8) Travel for less

-Anyone over the age of 16 travelling together might do well getting the new Two Together railcard.
+Anyone over the age of 16 travelling together might do well getting the Two Together railcard.
 It only costs £30 for the two cards and can save a third on journeys and can also get you two-for-one offers via the Days Out Guide website.

 9) Go for a walk

-For a truly cheap activity, why not get out and about in the fresh air and go for a walk!
+For a truly cheap activity, why not get out and about in the fresh air and go for a walk?

 You can’t beat a refreshing walk in the countryside, followed by a fabulous pub lunch to refuel!
-If you’re not sure where to go, check out websites such as nationaltrail.co.uk and walkingbritain.co.uk which have lots of free trails to try out.
+If you’re not sure where to go, check out websites such as nationaltrail.co.uk and walkingbritain.co.uk which have lots of free routes to try out.